A real zoodunit: Missing monkeys deepen mystery in Dallas

 Where possible, he said, zoo officials limited the ability of animals to go outside overnight.

-After Nova went missing, officials said they had reviewed surveillance video but did not say what it showed.
+After Nova went missing, officials said they had reviewed surveillance video but not what it showed.

 The zoo was closed Tuesday and Wednesday due to the storm.

+He said police did not have any suspects yet but were still searching through video files.

+Zoosiana said in a Facebook post that the remaining monkeys have been assessed and appear unharmed.

-HAVE THERE BEEN OTHER INCIDENTS IN THE PAST?
+HAVE THERE BEEN OTHER INCIDENTS BEFORE AT THE DALLAS ZOO?

 In 2004, a 340-pound (154-kilogram) gorilla named Jabari jumped over a wall and went on a 40-minute rampage that injured three people before police shot and killed the animal.